After 75 hours of research evaluating 97 products, we picked Yves Saint Laurent La Nuit De L'homme as our top choice.

 The higher the fragrance concentration, the stronger and longer-lasting the smell.

 Don't buy a fragrance based on the top notes.
 Instead, spray the cologne and give it a few minutes for the middle notes to come out.
-You need to give the cologne time to "settle in" so you can smell the actual fragrance, not just the initial scents.
+You need to provide the cologne time to "settle in" so you can smell the actual fragrance, not just the initial scents.

 You may have your "signature" scent (the cologne that you've found best embodies the person you want to smell like), but you should consider using a selection of scents—one for each season.